Soft Pretzels Recipe

 - 1 packet rapid rise yeast

-- 4 1/2 cups whole wheat pastry flour
+- 4 ½ cups whole wheat pastry flour (affiliate link)

-- 2 tablespoons safflower oil (any oil will work)
+- 2 tbsp. oil (any light flavored oil will work)

 - Line two cookie sheets with parchment paper.